Ngāi Tahu Forestry

 Most of the replanting has been with Radiata pine seedlings, though a small resource of Douglas fir has also been created on the West Coast.

-Ngāi Tahu Forestry is committed to managing the West Coast forest estate in a manner consistent with the principles and standards set by the Forest Stewardship Council (FSC) (https://ic.fsc.org/en).
+Ngāi Tahu Forestry is committed to managing the West Coast forest estate in a manner consistent with the principles and standards set by the Forest Stewardship Council®.

-The forest estate was first certified in 2001 under the management of former owner Timberlands West Coast Ltd. The Certificate (SGS-FM/COC-000763) was reissued in 2006 and 2011 (under Crown Forestry stewardship), and more recently in 2016 following evaluation of forest management by SGS Qualifor – an independent and accredited organisation of FSC.
+The forest estate was first certified in 2001 under the management of former owner Timberlands West Coast Ltd. The Certificate (SGS-FM/COC-000763) was reissued in 2006 and 2011 (under Crown Forestry stewardship), and more recently in 2016 following an independent inspection and evaluation against the FSC® Accredited National Standard for New Zealand.

 Health & Safety